 So why not?
 Even as adults, we can still play pretend!
 We can invite our girlfriends over, open our nicest bottle of wine, and fancy.
 We can ignore our sometimes dull surroundings, clothing, and lifestyles, and dream up a champagne and caviar world.
 Yes, we love and honor the beauty of our realities, but we can gussy-up what we’ve got and put our pinkies out for a day.
 In fact, I think we should do it.

 Tiramisu Cream Puffs

 So cue the tiramisu cream puffs.

 Even if you’ve grown up eating tiny fancy-pants treats like cream puffs, I can almost bet you’ve never had ones made with a tiramisu filling.
-While even an experienced home baker may be intimidated by attempting something like this in their own kitchen, I can promise you that these treats are attainable, and you’ll be so proud of yourself when you make these little showstoppers.
+While even an experienced home baker may be intimidated by attempting something like this in their own kitchen, I can promise you that these treats are attainable; you’re going to be so proud of yourself when you make these little showstoppers.
 Scout’s honor.

 To make your own tiramisu cream puffs, we start with the pastry.
 Here, the pastry we’re making is called choux.
-This classic French staple is made by cooking butter, water and flour into a thick pasty dough and beating in a few eggs.
-In the oven, it bakes into light and airy rounds with a flavor similar to a popover.
+We make this classic French staple by cooking butter, water and flour into a thick pasty dough and beating in a few eggs.
+In the oven, they bake into light and airy rounds with a flavor similar to a popover.
 It’s hollow center is perfect for piping in yumminess like the mascarpone filling we use for these tiramisu cream puffs.

 The truth is, we all have a little fancy in us.
 It looks different from person to person, but it’s 100% okay to play the part every once in a while.
 I hope you’ll delight yourself in the fancy sometime this summer, and maybe, if you do, you’ll make these tiramisu cream puffs for the occasion.
 Happy Wednesday, friends, and happy baking!